Rewriting Modulo Traced Comonoid Structure: Introduction

-The key step in performing double pushout (DPO) rewriting is identifying a \emph{pushout complement}: the context of a rewrite step.
+The second contribution is concerned with the well-definedness of graph rewriting with partial monogamous and partial left-monogamous cospans of hypergraphs when using DPO rewriting.
+A graph rewrite in DPO rewriting is fully determined by the choice of a \emph{pushout complement} for a rewrite rule and instance of said rule in a larger graph; the pushout complement is the context of a rewrite step.
 For a given rule and graph, there may be multiple such pushout complements, but not all of these may represent a valid rewrite in a given string diagram setting.
-When rewriting with Frobenius, every pushout complement is valid~\cite{bonchi2022string} whereas when rewriting with symmetric monoidal structure exactly one pushout complement is valid~\cite{bonchi2022stringa}.
-For the traced case some pushout complements are valid and some are not.
-The second contribution is to characterise the valid pushout complements as `traced boundary complements' (\autoref{def:traced-boundary-complement}) for the traced setting and as `traced left-boundary complements' (\autoref{def:traced-left-boundary-complement}) for the traced comonoid setting.
+When rewriting with Frobenius structure, every pushout complement is valid~\cite{bonchi2022string} whereas when rewriting with symmetric monoidal structure exactly one pushout complement is valid~\cite{bonchi2022stringa}; for the traced case some pushout complements are valid and some are not.
+Our contribution here is to characterise the valid pushout complements as `traced boundary complements' (\autoref{def:traced-boundary-complement}) for the traced setting and as `traced left-boundary complements' (\autoref{def:traced-left-boundary-complement}) for the traced comonoid setting.
+Subsequently we show that DPO rewriting using traced boundary complements is well-defined for cospans of partial monogamous cospans of hypergraphs (\autoref{thm:traced-rewriting}), and DPO rewriting using traced left-boundary complements is well-defined for cospans of partial left-monogamous cospans of hypergraphs (\autoref{thm:traced-comonoid-rewriting}).

 This is best illustrated with an example in which there is a pushout complement that is valid in a Frobenius setting because it uses the monoid structure, but it is not valid neither in a traced, nor even in a traced comonoid setting.
 Imagine we have a rule \(\rrule{ \iltikzfig{graphs/dpo/non-valid/rule-lhs} }{ \iltikzfig{graphs/dpo/non-valid/rule-rhs} }\) and a term \( \iltikzfig{graphs/dpo/non-valid/term} \), and rewrite it as follows.